 21. The Devil Wears Prada

-While watching this movie, how many of you took a sudden pause in the middle at Hathaway’s misfortune of being in the same breathing space with Meryl Streep portraying the boss from hell.
+While watching this movie, how many of you took a sudden pause in the middle at Hathaway’s misfortune of being in the same breathing space with Meryl Streep portraying the world's worst boss?
 Anna Hathaway got carried away in the world of free perfume, clothes, and accessories and forgot her passion for journalism.

 The movie has become widely famous and iconic a favorite to re-watch.
 Streep received a Best Actress Oscar nomination for her role.

 Meryl Streep was a justified choice to play the part of Karen Silkwood, a real-life person who dove into a controversial rabbit hole to prove the intentional negligence that greatly endangered the lives of the powerplant workers handling highly radioactive materials.
 Karen’s obsession began after a plant accident contaminating workers, including herself.

 Meryl Streep captured that mildly crazed demeanor of an activist while snooping for evidence.